newrelic/docs-website/src/data-dictionary/events/BrowserInteraction/sessionTraceId.md

   - PageAction
 ---

-Allows for linking together actions from the same session.
-Session trace data relies on browser agent sampling so not all browser events will have this.
+Allows for linking together end user actions from session traces and querying across browser events.
+Not all events will have this.
+For example, PageView events complete before the first session trace harvest.
+Also, initial page loads from BrowserInteraction won't always include this.